withinJoel/WithinJoel/README.md

 * 👋 Hi, I’m Joel Jolly
 * 👀 I’m interested in web development, A. I and anything new in the field.
 * 💞️ I’m looking to collaborate on various exciting projects.
-* 📫 So if interested, message me from any social media site.
+* 📫 So if interested, Send me a message, and let's build something cool.

 # Website
 * Instagram: https://instagram.com/withinjoel